ManicMiners/docs/_pages/Arrays.md

 intarray SomeArray
 ```

 The above creates an array variable.
+There is no way to initialize intarray to values, you must use script lines to initialize individual array indexes.

 To put values in it you use `SomeArray[#]` where `#` is the position your values are to be saved in.
 Arrays begin with position 0 and end at the highest used position.

 ```mms
 intarray SomeArray